The Ultimate Guide to Buying a Walk-In

 Refrigeration Usage

-Takeaway: Your business model will dictate your specific needs, start by understanding your menu, what items you need to keep cold, and at what temperature.
+Takeaway: Your business model will dictate your specific needs, so start by understanding your menu and what items you need to keep cold, and at what temperature.

 Space Requirements